JetBrains/kotlin-web-site/docs/topics/numbers.md

 ## Literal constants for numbers

-There are the following kinds of literal constants for integral values:
+The following are the kinds of literal constants for integral values:

 * Decimals: `123`
 * Longs are tagged by a capital `L`: `123L`